Jane Doe No. 14 v. Internet Brands, Inc.: Background

 Jane Doe (a pseudonym) was a member of Model Mayhem, a networking website for aspiring models owned by Internet Brands.
 Another user lured her into a fake modeling audition and then drugged and raped her, recording the incident for a pornographic video.
-In 2012, Doe filed a lawsuit against Internet Brands alleging negligence under California law, based on failure to warn her of the risks of using the Model Mayhem service.
+In 2012, Doe filed a lawsuit against Internet Brands alleging negligence under California law, claiming a failure to warn regarding the risks of using the Model Mayhem service.

 Doe alleged that Internet Brands had known of the criminal activity amongst the site's users. and sought $10 million in damages.
 This allegation was based on the fact that two people had already been arrested for similar activity at the site.
 In 2007, Emerson Callum and Lavont Flanders were arrested for luring and victimizing at least five women in a scheme similar to the one used by Doe's rapist.
 In 2011, Callum and Flanders were convicted of sex trafficking and sentenced to twelve consecutive life terms in prison.
 However, while Doe's case was in progress, Internet Brands claimed that they did not know about the Callum and Flanders case and other criminal activity at the Model Mayhem site, having purchased the site in 2008 and not being informed of the litigation by the previous owners.